 Have you heard of the Companion Card before?
-It's a government issued program that enables people with disability to take a buddy with them to participating venues and events without paying for a second ticket.
-This companion could be a family member, friend or even a disability support worker.
+It's an awesome government program that lets people with disability bring a buddy along to participating venues and events without paying for a second ticket.
+This companion could be a family member, friend or even a disability support worker!

-More and more venues are putting their hands up to participate in the program.
-These include movie cinemas, rock climbing centres, Australia Zoo and the Sydney Royal Easter Show, to name a few.
+And guess what?
+More and more places are joining in on this program!
+Think movie cinemas, rock climbing centres, Australia Zoo, and the Sydney Royal Easter Show, to name a few.

-Your Companion Card is recognised nationally within Australia, but you must apply in the state that you live in.
+Your Companion Card is recognised across Australia, but you'll need to apply in your own state.
 The application processes are very similar, and take about 4-6 weeks.
 Here's how you can get your Companion Card in a few simple steps:

 1. Check your eligibility

 Before applying for a Companion Card, check your eligibility.
 There is no age restriction, and it's free to apply.

 All states have the same criteria, which includes: